Goodyera repens

 Goodyera repens is a protected species throughout most of its range.
 It does not survive fire, and does not soon reenter an area after fire or logging.
 It is generally found only in forests at least 95 years old.

 Like other orchids, Goodyera repens lives in symbiosis with mycorrhiza, rhizome-dwelling fungus (Ceratobasidium cornigerum or Rhizoctonia goodyearae-repentis).
 The mycorrhiza help the orchid absorb and assimilate nutrients.

 This orchid is pollinated by bumblebees, allowing for its sexual reproduction.
 It can also reproduce vegetatively.
+Its seeds are famously minute; only 0.000003 of a gram in weight.